moves-rwth/dynasty/TUTORIAL.md

 endmodule
 ```

 Notice that one has to be careful about potentially ill-formed sketches.
-The checks performed are not necessarily sufficient.
+The checks currently performed by the tool are not necessarily sufficient.

-#### Options for holes (*.allowed)
+#### Options for Holes (*.allowed)

-In this file we define final sets of possible values for each hole (undefined constant in the template).
-Each line contains a hole name followed by assignable values separated by semicolon.
+Possible values for each hole (i.e., an undefined constant in the template) are defined in a file with the "allowed" suffix.
+Each line contains the name of a hole followed by values that the hole can be instantiated with, separated by semicolons.
 ```
 x3;0;1;2;3;4;5;6;7
 x4;0;1;2;3;4;5;6;7